 And how do we handle this milk situation?
 With an expiration date!

 If we know when the milk (logo.png) expires, we keep using it until that date (and maybe a few days longer, if you’re a college student).
-As soon as it goes expires, we contact the server for a fresh copy, with a new expiration date.
+Once it’s expired, we contact the server for a fresh copy, with a new expiration date.
 The header looks like this:

 In the meantime, we avoid even talking to the server if we’re in the expiration period: